 A.R.S. § 42-5073(B)(2): (Deduction Code 661) All of the amounts received in a pari-mutel pool are exempt from transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2018.
+Data is not releasable on the value of this tax expenditure for FY 2019.

 A.R.S. § 42-5073(B)(3): (Deduction Code 666) The gross proceeds of sales or gross income derived from membership fees that provide for the right to use a transient lodging recreational establishment for 28 days or more are not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2018.
+Information about this exemption is not available.
 A.R.S. § 42-5073(B)(4): (Deduction Code 670) The gross proceeds of sales or gross income derived from sales under the transient lodging classification for amusement sales to another person are not subject to the transient lodging transaction privilege tax.
-In FY 2018, businesses deducted \$3.8 million for this purpose.
-At a 5% rate, this would have generated \$188,000.
+In FY 2019, businesses deducted \$6.1 million for this purpose.
+At a 5% rate, this would have generated \$307,000.

 A.R.S. § 42-5073(B)(6)(b): (Deduction Code 735) The gross proceeds of sales or gross income derived from entry fees paid by participants for events that are operated or conducted by nonprofit organizations that are exempt from taxation under section 501(c)(3) of the internal revenue code and of which no part of the organization's net earnings inures to the benefit of any private shareholder or individual, if the event consists of a run, walk, swim or bicycle ride or a similar event, or any combination of these events.
-No information is available regarding usage of this deduction in FY 2018.
+In FY 2019, businesses deducted an estimated \$7.1 million for this purpose.
+Had the transactions been taxable, they would have generated \$354,000 in tax at a 5% rate.

 A.R.S § 42-5074: (Deduction Code 724) Gratuities distributed 100% to servers or service employees are not subject to transaction privilege tax under the Restaurant classification.
-In FY 2018, businesses deducted an estimated \$30.9 million for this purpose.
-Had the transactions been taxable, they would have generated \$1.5 million in tax at a 5% rate.
+In FY 2019, businesses deducted an estimated \$96.6 million for this purpose.
+Had the transactions been taxable, they would have generated \$4.8 million in tax at a 5% rate.

 A.R.S. § 42-5074(B)(2): (Deduction Code 744) Under the restaurant classification of transaction privilege tax, sales by a congressionally chartered veterans organization of food or drink prepared for consumption on the premises leased, owned or maintained by the organization are exempt from tax.
-In FY 2018, businesses deducted \$1.6 million for this purpose.
-At a 5% rate, this would have generated \$79,000.
+In FY 2019, businesses deducted \$1.9 million for this purpose.
+At a 5% rate, this would have generated \$93,000.